-45. Percentages shall be given, so far as practicable, particularly in case of failure, in order to represent a student's standing more definitely than would letters alone.
-Both figures and letters shall, so far as possible, represent current class work, and not merely the results of examinations.
+42. Percentages are desirable, particularly in cases of failure, in order to represent a student's standing more definitely than would letters alone; but, if given, must be in multiples of 5%.
+Both figures and letters shall, as far as possible, represent current class work and not merely the results of examinations.
 In all cases figures and letters shall be based on the same data.
+The mark of FF is to be used when the standing is such that the work must be repeated, and no percentage rating is to be reported with it.
+The mark FF shall not be given as an intermediate record.